*Last revised Spring 2022, all courses are subject to change*

 Students will be placed in a cohort and required to take ENGL1101, COMM 1100, and FYSE 1101.

-*Cohort placement factors include but are not limited to the student's Reading/Writing and Math scores on the SAT or ACT, the student's major, and cohort availability.
+*Cohort placement factors include but are not limited to student's placement test scores (SAT/ACT/ACCUPLACER), major, dual enrollment, and cohort availability.

 COMM 1100 (3 hours)

 A broad approach to oral communication skills including intrapersonal, interpersonal, small group, and public speaking.

 FYSE 1101 (3 hours)

 FYSE 1101 is a seminar course focusing on contemporary and enduring questions that engage students in intellectual inquiry and academic life while encouraging critical thinking skills and metacognitive reflection.
 FYSE 1101 course are offered on a variety of topics.